Here are the different types of porches including how much they cost, their comparisons to a patio, and the cheapest porch options for your home.

 Can Help You Save Money

 Porches are not generally considered living space, so they do not multiply your taxable square footage or increase your tax liabilities.
-Since home buyers appreciate pleasant outdoor spaces, adding a porch to your home can increase its perceived quality if you intend to sell it over time.
+Since home buyers appreciate pleasant outdoor spaces, adding a seating area to your home can increase its perceived quality if you intend to sell it over time.

 It can also create a satisfying place to contribute and add your own sense of fashion, add character and broaden the design preferences to the exterior of your home and also the interior.

-A standard brick porch normally costs not more than $10 per square foot on average, whereas standard concrete might cost as little as $5 per square foot.
-These two porch materials and structures are the cheapest options.
+A standard brick option normally costs not more than $10 per square foot on average, whereas standard concrete might cost as little as $5 per square foot.
+These two materials and structures are the cheapest options.

 What Are Small Porches Called?

-The word portico comes from the Italian language and refers to a small porch.
-A portico is a type of porch that leads to a house’s entryway or can be extended as a colonnade with a roof configuration over a passageway upheld by columns and could be enclosed by walls.
+The word portico comes from Italian and refers to a small porch.
+A portico is a style that leads to a house’s entryway or can be extended as a colonnade with a roof configuration over a passageway upheld by columns and could be enclosed by walls.